-Relationship and Sex Education:
+Relationships and Sex Education:

-There has been a great deal of debate and discussion regarding Sex and Relationships Education and the changes being made from September 2020.
-We would like to clarify that the government are not introducing compulsory sex education at primary school, what they are introducing is Relationships Education at primary, to put in place the building blocks needed for positive and safe relationships of all kinds.
-This will start with family and friends, how to treat each other with kindness, and recognising the difference between online and offline friendships.
+There was a great deal of debate and discussion regarding Sex and Relationships Education and the changes being made from September 2020.
+We would like to clarify that the government did not introduce compulsory sex education at primary school, what they introduced is Relationships Education at primary, to put in place the building blocks needed for positive and safe relationships of all kinds.
+This starts with family and friends, how to treat each other with kindness, and recognising the difference between online and offline friendships.
 Some primary schools choose to teach sex education (which goes beyond the existing national curriculum for science), but this is not the case at Lynch Hill where we follow the national curriculum framework.

 All aspects of Relationship education are a statutory requirement and there is no right to withdraw from these sessions.
 Parents will have a right to withdraw their child from sex education delivered as part of RSE, which unless there are exceptional circumstances, should be granted.
 There is, however, no right to withdraw if these sessions are taught as part of science.
-For Lynch Hill, following the Jigsaw programme, there would be the right to withdraw from one session in y5 and two lessons in y6.
-If you would wish to withdraw your child from these three sessions, you should discuss this with the leader for upper KS2.
+For Lynch Hill, following the Jigsaw programme, we issue an overview of all the sessions taught through the 'Changing Me' unit and clearly identify the sessions that parents would have the right to withdraw their children from.
+If you would wish to withdraw your child from these three sessions, you should discuss this with the leader.
 Please be mindful of the fact that withdrawing your child could result in them hearing a version of the content from their peers rather than directly from the teacher and this could lead to misinformation and confusion.